AaHaHaa/MMTools/README.md

 Shock-wave effect cannot be turned off in this package.
 I specifically created another code privately for the animation demonstration in this section.

 ## Notes:
-There is two `readme.pdf` in the `Documentations/` folders of **GMMNLSE** and **UPPE3D**.
-Please find details of how to use this package in them.
-However, the fastest way to learn how to use this package is to learn from the examples in their `Examples/` folders.
+There is a `readme.pdf` in the `Documentations/` folder of **GMMNLSE**.
+Please find details of how to use this package in it.
+However, the fastest way to learn how to use this package is to learn from the examples in the `Examples/` folder.

 I'm Yi-Hao Chen, the author of the code and from Frank Wise's group at Cornell Applied Physics.
 This code is basically an upgraded and highly-optimized version of our [WiseLabAEP/GMMNLSE-Solver-FINAL](https://github.com/WiseLabAEP/GMMNLSE-Solver-FINAL) with much more functionalities, which however might overwhelm users and thus require more fiber-optic background.
 It can run order-of-magnitude faster than our old code due to optimizing with CUDA+shared memory, as well as reducing the usage of for-loops.
 Although our old one claims to be fast with GPU, its CUDA implementation is not optimized, let alone its CPU implementation with a lot of slow for-loops.
 Besides, this package includes adaptive step-size control, which improves the performance significantly and allows users to be free from worrying the reliability of a simulation.
 For optimization details, please see the supplement of our paper [[1]](#references-our-papers).